 Then, one sunny summer day in 2012, I decided to make aliyah.
 In Israel, I met my husband, got married, and had a son, Asher--all in one crazy year.
 We moved back to the U.S. in 2014 to be closer to my ill father.
 In 2016, I added a daughter, Tirzah, to the family, and in 2018, I added another son, Zusha.

 I've worked for nonprofits and for-profits alike and am passionate about the digital experience and how brands and humans can convey their stories through digital channels.
 From 2015-2017, I worked for highly touted startup Teforia, and from 2018-2020, I worked as a senior copywriter for an inbound marketing agency called SmartBug Media.
-Now, I'm a digital content manager for Terakeet, a rapidly growing enterprise SEO and content marketing agency.
+Then, I served as a digital content manager for Terakeet, a rapidly growing enterprise SEO and content marketing agency.
 Today, I'm the copy director for EverCommerce's health and wellness division.